All Episodes

 And that's what I saw today.

-I saw somebody willing to lay out, compare and contrast their corrupt record, their failures, and also offer a different gov different governing vision.
+I saw somebody willing to lay out, compare, and contrast their corrupt record, their failures, and also offer a different governing vision.

 But I've got to run.

-And uh I thought this this was a transformative week for you guys, and I think it's uh it's gonna be very interesting to watch how Clinton responds to this.
+And I think it's going to be very interesting to watch how Clinton responds to this.

-Yeah, it it's been an amazing week, and I'm proud of him, Sean.
+Yeah, it's been an amazing week, and I'm proud of him, Sean.

-The whole family's proud of him, and we're gonna uh we're gonna fight um every minute of every day to make sure we win because uh Well, I want somebody to fight for America.
+The whole family is proud of him, and we're going to fight every minute of every day to make sure we win because I want somebody to fight for America.

 That's what I'm looking for.